 Unfortunately for Tony, not all goes his way.
 His company’s CEO, and friend, Obadiah Stane (Jeff Bridges) wants control of Stark Industries for himself, and uses Tony’s change in moral direction as a way of leveraging him out of the company.
 This power play between the two gives much of Iron Man its spark and zest.

 Iron Man gets its charm from leading man Robert Downey, Jr., who imbues Stark with the fanciful playboy image, and yet retaining a little humanity along the way.
 He’s not your typical square-jawed hero, yet he plays it as such and consequently, comes across well.
-Downey, Jr’s style of acting perfectly suits the role, as far as I can tell, because his flippant and disparaging regard for his fellow man is something he does well: yet when required can instill sympathy from the viewer.
+Downey, Jr’s style of acting perfectly suits the role, as far as I can tell, because his flippant and disparaging regard for his fellow man is something he does well: yet when required can instil sympathy from the viewer.

 Plus, he looks cool in that red and yellow suit.